conway-rono/SOLAR-WATCH/README.md

-#SOLAR WATCH
+# SOLAR WATCH

-+A blog site for all crazy shannanigans our beloved planets get to ocasionally
++ A blog site for all crazy shannanigans our beloved planets get to ocasionally

-*##Objectives
+## Objectives

--to create a fully functional blog site with the following features:
+- to create a fully functional blog site with the following features:

  1 accessible